gemechu-jima/CityBasicRestApi/README.md

 # CityBasicRestApi

 Small Express-based REST API for basic city management.
-This project exposes endpoints to create and list cities and serves a minimal in-memory data store.
+This project exposes endpoints to create and list cities, delted and update operation and serves a minimal in-memory data store in array as object in array.

-## Prerequisites

-- Node.js (>=14)
-- npm

 ## Install